trek-view/basecamp/_posts/2022-04-01-gopro-telemetry-exporter-getting-started.md

 ---
 date: 2022-04-01
-title: "Gettting started with GoPro Telemetry Exporter"
+title: "Getting started with GoPro Telemetry to parse GPMD"
 description: "A more comprehensive alternative to exiftool when working with GPMD."
 categories: developers
 tags: [exiftool, ffmpeg, gmpd, telemetry, metadata, gpmf]